By using this site, you agree to the Privacy Policy and Terms of Use.

 Tips for Success

-• Don’t skip the sear: Browning beef properly amplifies flavor through the Maillard reaction, enriching your stew base.
+• Don’t skip the sear: browning beef properly amplifies flavor through controlled high heat.

-• Control your simmer: Keep the heat low enough to maintain a gentle bubble-vigorous boiling will toughen the beef and cloud the broth.
+• Control your simmer: keep the heat low enough to maintain a gentle bubble; vigorous boiling toughens meat.

 • Make it ahead: Stew flavors improve after resting overnight in the fridge.
-Reheat gently and add fresh herbs before serving.
+Reheat gently and refresh with herbs.

 Serving Suggestions